-Questions pertaining to the high non-employee director pay policy can be found in the U.S. Procedures & Policies FAQ document available on the Policy Gateway website.
+Questions pertaining to the high non-employee director pay policy can be found in the U.S. Procedures & Policies FAQ document.

 72. How does ISS evaluate U.S.-listed companies with multiple executive compensation proposals on the ballot as a result of the company's incorporation in a foreign country?